+Table 2.
 Results of chi-squared tests comparing frequencies of remains of cold-weather clothing families in Mousterian and Aurignacian/Gravettian strata.
 Data from the Stage 3 Project Mammalian Fauna Database.
 P-values based on the chi-squared test.
 Because we effectively conducted multiple unplanned tests, we used Benjamini and Hochberg's (1995) method of significance-level correction.
-Corrected significance level = 0.017. = P-value significant at 0.001.
+The corrected significance level was = 0.017.